Mountain town road rage leads to stabbing with 'large butterfly knife' in Colorado - NewsBreak

 Mountain town road rage leads to stabbing with 'large butterfly knife' in Colorado

-Emergency responders were dispatched to the mountain town scene of the incident at about 5 PM on August 11 in the area of Winter Park's Main Street, just south of Telemark Drive.
+Emergency responders were dispatched to the scene of the incident at about 5 p.m., August 11 in the area of Winter Park's Main Street, just south of Telemark Drive.
 There was a report of an accident that involved a large truck and a motorcycle, with an ongoing disturbance in progress.

+The preliminary investigation into the incident revealed that problems started when the driver of a panel truck, identified as Anthony Franco, 38, of Winter Park, approached a group of motorcyclists that had been parked alongside a roadway as they attempted to re-enter the flow of traffic.
+Two of the motorcycles had stopped while the others re-entered the road and the two motorcyclists were approached by the driver of the panel truck.

 The stabbing victim, identified as a 52-year-old man from Castle Rock, was transported to a local hospital with a stab wound to the chest.
-His condition was not addressed in a press release on the matter.
+His condition was not addressed in a press release.

-The driver of the panel truck was taken into custody and charged with First Degree Assault (Intentionally caused serious bodily injury by means of a deadly weapon) (a class 3 felony), Attempted First Degree Assault (two counts) (a class 4 felony), Menacing (four counts) (a class 5 felony), and Careless Driving (a traffic offense).
-All persons are presumed innocent until proven guilty in a court of law.
+The driver of the panel truck was taken into custody and charged with First Degree Assault (Intentionally caused serious bodily injury by means of a deadly weapon) a class 3 felony, Attempted First Degree Assault (two counts) a class 4 felony, Menacing (four counts) a class 5 felony, and Careless Driving (a traffic offense).

 The investigation into this incident is ongoing.
 Anyone who witnessed this altercation is requested to contact the Fraser Winter Park Police Department at (970) 722-7779.